icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 ##Related

 Most of the ice shapes from this thread were produced in icing wind tunnels.
-We will review these test facilities in the upcoming "Icing Wind Tunnels Thread".
+We will review these test facilities in the upcoming "Icing Wind Tunnels Test Thread".

 ##Notes
 [^1]: Carroll, Thomas, and McAvoy, William H.: The Formation of Ice upon Airplanes in Flight.
 NACA-TN-313, 1929.